Deci-AI/super-gradients/README.md

 python -m torch.distributed.launch --nproc_per_node=<N-NODES> src/super_gradients/examples/train_from_recipe_example/train_from_recipe.py --config-name=<CONFIG-NAME> dataset_params.data_dir=<PATH-TO-DATASET>
 ```
 *Note: this script needs to be launched from the root folder of super_gradients*
+*Note: if you stored your dataset in the path specified by the recipe you can drop "dataset_params.data_dir=<PATH-TO-DATASET>".*

 **Explore our recipes**